Shubham0315/docker-CLI/InterviewQue.md

 - **_Key components of Architecture_**
   - **Docker Client** :- CLI or API to interact with docker engine.
 Runs commands like docker build/run/pull.
 Communicates with daemon
   - **Docker Daemon** :- It is background service running on host system.
 Responsible to manage images, containers, networks, volumes.
 Listens to API requests from client.
 Creates and runs containers using container runtime
+  - **Docker Desktop** :- It enables to build and share containerized apps and microservices.
+It includes daemon, client, compose,etc. We can download on our PC
   - **Docker Images** :- Readonly templeate to create containers.
 Contains code, lib, dependencies, configs.
   - **Docker Containers** :- Running instances of docker image
   - **Docker Registry** :- Central repo to store and distribute docker images